dmytro-his/SlotGame/README.md

 # SlotGame
 This is slot game.
-Just first my experience with a SPA.
+Just first experience with a SPA.

 ## **Return to Player (RTP): 96-97 %**